-Wastewater use in agriculture is an emerging priority in countries facing water scarcity and in many low-income countries.
-The relatively limited data that are available in the literature indicates that wastewater irrigation is growing, and is likely to continue to grow.
-Four powerful drivers are responsible for this: increasing water stress in many parts of both highly developed and less developed countries; increasing urbanization in the developing world; ever growing wastewater flows associated with the expansion of water supply and sewerage; and more urban households engaging in agricultural activities, especially when food prices continue to rise.
-However, the unplanned use of untreated wastewater in developing countries gives rise to increasing risks to people, plants, and the environment.
+Particularly in water-stressed countries, and in low-income countries, wastewater use for urban and peri-urban agriculture is an emerging priority.
+The limited data available in the literature indicate that wastewater irrigation is growing, and is likely to continue to grow.
+Four powerful drivers are responsible for this: increasing demands for limited water supplies in many parts of the world; increasing urbanization in developing countries; ever growing wastewater flows associated with the expansion of water supply and sewerage; and more urban households engaging in agricultural activities, especially if food prices continue to rise.
+Wastewater use for irrigation can provide a reliable source of water, improve agricultural productivity, reduce pollution, and create livelihood opportunities for urban households and contribute to their food security.
+However, there are tradeoffs that need to be managed, including risks to human health, plant health, and the environment.